 At Wellness Unlimited, we take great pride in providing the finest chiropractic care to each and every patient.
 We have included information below about the different chiropractic services offered in our Louisville chiropractic office, but please call us at (502) 208-9946 if you have any questions!

 We provide advanced spinal correction and chiropractic adjustments utilizing "state of the art" chiropractic techniques.
-Never in the history of chiropractic care have chiropractors been able to provide the level of help and expertise that is available today.
+Never in the history of chiropractic care have chiropractors been able to provide the level of help that is available today.
 Many of the newest chiropractic techniques are actually safer, more comfortable and more effective than ever before.
-As a chiropractor who cares about utilizing the most advanced chiropractic techniques, Dr. Martie Blue has years of training, expertise and experience in helping patients get pain relief for back pain, neck pain, headaches, and other related conditions originating from the spine.
+As a chiropractor who cares about utilizing the most advanced chiropractic techniques, Dr. Martie Blue has years of training, and experience in helping patients get pain relief for back pain, neck pain, headaches, and other related conditions originating from the spine.
 Chiropractic care under a trained professional can even be used to prevent injuries and help you achieve total health or wellness.

 Dry Needling, or Intramuscular Manual Therapy, is a neurophysiological evidence-based treatment technique used to treat myofascial pain that uses a dry needle, without medication.
 When inserted into a contracture knot, the goal is to release or inactivate the trigger points and relieve the pain.